 Sciatica back braces typically function more as emotional security blankets than they do for providing any actual structural support for the spine.

-Treating Sciatica at Home / Curative
+Curing Sciatica at Home

 There are few real hopes for enacting a true cure for sciatica using home-based therapy.
 In my experience, there are really only 2 possibilities which may work well for sufferers with certain types of back and leg pain conditions.